smart-on-fhir/smart-on-fhir.github.io/authorization/index.md

 * Register one or more fixed, fully-specified launch URL with the EHR
 * Register a fixed, fully-specified `redirect_uri` with the EHR

-## App launch and authorization: overview
+## App launch and authorization: underview

 In SMART's <span class="label label-primary">EHR launch</span> flow, a user has established an EHR session, and then decides to launch an app.
 This could be a